-Editor’s Note: This article first appeared in the Jan 2016 edition of TTAC’s Heroes Against Cancer member newsletter.
+Editor’s Note: This article first appeared in the Jan 2016 edition of TTAC’s Insiders member newsletter.

 Dating back to its first recorded medical use over 3,500 years ago, castor oil has been used to stimulate blood circulation in the body’s tissues and improve lymphatic drainage for optimal health and healing.
 Castor oil is known to promote detoxification processes, and can be used as a simple and natural home therapy to help your body detox.